moneyprotocol/engineering/README.md

 `MPStaking.sol` - The staking contract is equipped with functionalities for MP holders to stake and unstake their tokens.
 This contract collects RBTC fees from redemptions and BPD fees from new debt issuance.

-`CommunityIssuance.sol` - This contract handles the issuance of MP tokens to Stability Providers as a function of time.
-It is controlled by the `StabilityPool`.
-Upon system launch, the `CommunityIssuance` automatically receives 32 million MP - the “community issuance” supply.
-The contract steadily issues these MP tokens to the Stability Providers over time.
+`CommunityIssuance.sol` - Controlled by the `StabilityPool`, this contract manages the issuance of MP tokens to Stability Providers based on a time-dependent function.
+At the system's launch, the `CommunityIssuance` is automatically allocated 167 million MP tokens, constituting the "community issuance" supply.
+These MP tokens are gradually issued to Stability Providers over the course of time.

 `MPToken.sol` - This is the MP ERC20 contract.
 It has a hard cap supply of 100 million, and during the first year, restricts transfers from the Money Protocol admin address, a regular Bitcoineum address controlled by the project company Money Protocol AG. **Note that the Money Protocol admin address has no extra privileges and does not retain any control over the Money Protocol protocol once deployed.**